HL7/fhir-shorthand/input/pagecontent/reference.md

 | Filtered codes from a code system | `* exclude codes from system {CodeSystem} where {filter}` | `* exclude codes from system $SCT where concept is-a #254837009` |
 {: .grid }

-In addition, [assignment rules](#assignment-rules) can be applied to value sets, but only in the context of caret paths (to set metadata).
+In addition, [assignment rules](#assignment-rules) SHALL be applicable to value sets only in the context of caret paths.

 ##### Filters